 Tetanus Toxoid, Reduced Diphtheria Toxoid and Acellular Pertussis (Tdap) Updated Recommendation

 The CDC recommends a single Tdap dose for persons aged 11 through 18 years who have completed the recommended childhood diphtheria and tetanus toxoids and pertussis/diphtheria and tetanus toxoids and acellular pertussis (DTP/DTaP) vaccination series and for adults aged 19 through 64 years.

 For additional information on this recommendation follow the CDC link Tdap Updated Recommendation

 For additional information about the Tdap vaccine follow the CDC link Tdap.

-If you have any questions, need a booster shot, or are interested in receiving any of the above vaccines contact the Gonzaga Student Health Center at (509) 313-4066.
+If you have any questions, need a booster shot, or are interested in receiving any of the above vaccines contact Gonzaga Health & Counseling Services at (509) 313-4066.

 Please leave a message

 704 East Sharp

 Hours vary by semester & breaks - click here for schedule